lwndhrst/nixos-config/README.md

 ### Rebuild

-Note: Make sure to stage new files if using git before rebuilding as they will be ignored otherwise.
+Make sure to <code>git add</code> new files before rebuilding as they will be ignored otherwise.

 ```
 sudo nixos-rebuild switch --flake ~/.config/nixos#<host>